 Explore the local neighborhoods like ghetto Ebraico

-After refueling with some coffee, head out to explore the hip neighbouring area of Ghetto Ebraico.
+After refueling with some coffee, head out to explore the hip neighboring area of Ghetto Ebraico.
 This former 16th-century Jewish quarter is the beating heart of the young students of Bologna.
 It’s near the university but there is also a cool shopping area and many hipster bars and restaurants.
 Stroll around a bit, and blend in with locals while looking for some street art & vintage shops.
 Around you will definitely find some quiet cafés for lunch or coffee as well.
 In the evening, the bar scene of Ghetto Ebracio comes to life.

 Try out local delicacies at the many markets